|

 Board Exams.
 In addition, international

-applicants must provide acceptable TOEFL scores.
+applicants must provide a minimum 100 TOEFL scores.

 Additional experience beyond dental school